 - The leaves should be deep green in color and healthy-looking.

-- Look out for signs of damages from insect pests and diseases.
+- Look out for signs of damage from pests and diseases.

 What other flowers go well with gerberas?

-For years, gerbera daisies have always been considered as one of the top five most popular cut flowers in the market alongside roses, chrysanthemums, tulips, and carnations.
-They are a florist-favorite in floral arrangements and bouquets.
+For years, gerbera daisies have been considered one of the top five most popular cut flowers in the market alongside roses, chrysanthemums, tulips, and carnations.
+They are a florist favorite in floral arrangements and bouquets.
 But what flowers complement these cheerful daisy-like blooms?

-Gerberas look well when combined with a flowering plant from the Lily family, the snake’s head fritillary, or otherwise known Fritillaria meleagris.
+Gerberas look fantastic when combined with a flowering plant from the Lily family, the snake’s head fritillary, otherwise known as Fritillaria meleagris.
 Other popular combination flowers with gerberas are the chrysanthemums or mums and the Japanese quince.